Pinak-Chakraborty/NLP-Proj-Spam-Ham/README.md

 (3) Ananlyser (NBSpamAnalyzerDirectory) that runs on the test files and classifies mails.
 Different analyzers are created so that it can work either on a single file or on all files in a directory.
 (4) Test and Train datasets are to be stored on the directories as shown in the Script/Bayesian folder of this repository.
-(5) Following Python packages are used: sys, os.path, glob, sqlite3, math, nlt, matplotlib
+(5) Following Python packages are used: sys, os.path, glob, sqlite3, math, nlt, matplotlib (6) Test and train datasets are taken from http://www.aueb.gr/users/ion/data/enron-spam/